- Before You Install

 |Confirm that the target machine's RAM and disk space requirements meet or exceed the minimums listed on Supported Configurations.|

-TIBCO StreamBase Studio™ is provided on macOS as a client application to allow users to develop, debug, and test StreamBase modules.
-StreamBase installations on macOS do include a local copy of the StreamBase Deployment Runtime for running and testing your applications locally, on the same Mac computer as Studio.
+TIBCO StreamBase Studio™ is provided on macOS as a client application to allow users to develop, debug, and test StreamBase EventFlow and TIBCO LiveView applications.
+StreamBase installations on macOS include a local-only copy of the StreamBase Runtime for running and testing your applications locally, on the same Mac computer as Studio.

-However, the StreamBase Runtime is explicitly not supported for build or production deployment purposes on Apple Mac machines.
+However, the Streaming Runtime is explicitly not supported for build or production deployment purposes on Apple Mac machines.